dEAduction/dEAduction/CONTRIBUTING.md

 ```

 [Here](https://github.com/dEAduction/dEAduction/blob/dev/start-coex/src/deaduction/dui/stages/exercise/exercise_main_window.py)
-are examples.
+are a few examples.

-Relative imports *may* be used in some cases (avoid them as much as you
+Relative imports may be used in some cases (avoid them as much as you
 possibly can); they follow the same rules as regular imports and *must* be
 grouped after the last group of regular imports and a blank line.